 The word “diet” is ambiguous, so I want to clarify that I mean it in the sense of a “nutritional lifestyle”, a pattern of eating that you do your entire life.
 All research to date tells us that temporary dietary changes can achieve temporary results.
 What we are really looking for is a new balance with food- to learn and integrate patterns of behavior that you can live with and be happy with.
 While we want our diet to nourish rather than harm our body, we also know that food serves many purposes beyond nourishment.
 It is a universal language that that people from any part of the world can relate to and enjoy.
 It is ritualized into the happiest and darkest moments of our lives.
 It can be a source of comfort and a reminder of home.
 When we change our diet, we must respect these other roles that food has in our life or they will fail to achieve the desired result.

-There is no consensus on what constitutes the “best” diet for diabetes.
+There is no consensus on what constitutes the “best” diet for diabetes (or for any medical condition for that matter).
 This fact is recognized by the American Diabetes Association, as described in their consensus report on nutrition.
 Everyone agrees that a calorie deficit is needed if you are looking to lose weight, and nearly everyone agrees that diet with a large component of vegetables is important, but outside of these concepts there are differing professional opinions and insubstantial proof of superiority of one diet over another.
 Ultimately, most diets targeting weight loss will work with similar efficacy as long as you stick to them, leading to the maxim “the best diet is one that you can stick to”1Johnston BC, et al. Comparison of weight loss among named diet programs in overweight and obese adults: a meta-analysis.
 JAMA.
 2014..

 It is an easily demonstrable fact that carbohydrates stimulate a much higher blood glucose rise than an equivalent number of calories from protein or fat.
 It is also a fact that carbohydrates require more insulin than protein or fat in order to be used by your cells as metabolic fuel.